subhasou26/alpha_rengers/README.md

 ## Solution

-AyuVritt addresses this gap by providing an intelligent platform that:
+Ayurveda addresses this gap by providing an intelligent platform that:

 **Integrates Ayurvedic and allopathic medicinal knowledge** to offer a holistic approach.